Big Cedar Campground, Kayak & Canoe Livery

 Big Cedar Campground and Kayak/Canoe Livery is a family owned and family oriented Upper Peninsula campground.
 We have a 10 acre campground that is located on the banks of the beautiful Manistique River with many sites overlooking the river.

 "Hello, our names are John and Melissa Jones and we are proud life long "Yoopers" of Michigan's Upper Peninsula.
 We were both raised in the Sault Ste.
 Marie area, well known for their Soo Locks.
 We purchased Big Cedar Campground in the spring of 2020 and couldn't wait be your host and start making goals for the future of this great U.P. campground.
 We always been avid campers with a dream of some day owning a campground of our own.

-Future goals: upgrading electrical boxes and adding 50 amp at FHU sites - along with adding more FHU sites in the future.
+Future goals: upgrading electrical boxes and adding 50 amp at FHU sites - along with adding more FHU and cabin sites in the future.
 We also have great plans for both the playground and bathhouse.
 We are proud to be a “Good Sam Park” and “Full Time Families Parks”.
-We thank you for your interest in Big Cedar Campground Canoe and Kayak Livery and look forward to hearing from you!"— John & Melissa Jones, Owner & Your Hosts
+We thank you for your interest in Big Cedar Campground Kayak & Canoe Livery and look forward to hearing from you!"— John & Melissa Jones, Owner & Your Hosts

 Big Cedar Campground History

 Our Big Cedar Campground is an historical property.
 From 1935-1942, it was a CCC Camp built for the Seney Wildlife Refuge.
 To this day you can still see some of the remains of these early years.
 Some of the sidewalks and old foundations are still visible around some of our campsites.